-CLARK is proud to be the host residency partner for Japanese artist Chika Matsuda.
-This partnership stems from a residency exchange agreement that was concluded between the Conseil des arts et des lettres du Québec (CALQ) and the Tokyo Art and Space (TOKAS) in Japan.
+CLARK is proud to be the host residency partner for Japanese artist Shinichiro Koromo.
+This partnership stems from a residency exchange agreement that was concluded between the Conseil des arts et des lettres du Québec (CALQ) and Tokyo Art and Space (TOKAS) in Japan.

 ARTIST IN RESIDENCY /